Oleksandr Usyk vs Anthony Joshua II: Scoring card by judges

 The split decision was controversial and surprised the majority of viewers, who had expected a unanimous verdict for Usyk.
 The Ring magazine called Glenn Feldman's scorecard "horrible".
 Among those criticizing his judging were promoter Lou DiBella and boxing trainer Teddy Atlas.
+The event was sanctioned by the Middle East Professional Boxing Commission (MEPB).

 The fight was well received.
 The Ring called it "excellent", The Sporting News called it "thrilling", Sky Sports called it "spectacular".

 Aftermath

 Immediately after the fight, Joshua threw the title belts out of the ring and started to walk out of the arena, but came back and once in control of the microphone gave an emotional speech, talking about his life, fighting, Ukraine, and praising Usyk.
 After Joshua was done, Usyk said he wanted to fight Tyson Fury or, otherwise, he might not box again.
 He also dedicated his win to his country "Ukraine, Armed Forces of Ukraine" and everyone who was defending his country.

 In the post-fight press conference, Joshua broke down in tears.

 In early September 2022, details of the potential undisputed title fight with Fury started to surface.
 Usyk stated that Fury was not retired and was interested in the match.
-Fury's co-promoter, Bob Arum, stated that December 17, 2022, was discussed as the potential date of the fight.
+Fury's co-promoter, Bob Arum, stated that 17 December 2022, was discussed as the potential date of the fight.
 However, Usyk countered that the fight was unlikely to be held in 2022 due to his "old traumas which have resurfaced".